Budibase/website/content/resources/itil-processes/asset-management/it-asset-discovery.md

 So, passive discovery is useful for gathering less intensive information on a more regular basis.

 As such, it’s common for active and passive techniques to be used in tandem, even within a single asset discovery tool.

+Take a look at our guide to [IT asset management software](https://budibase.com/resources/itil-processes/asset-management/it-asset-management-software/) for a broader overview of the tools we can rely on for ITAM.

 ## Agent-based vs agentless asset discovery tools